espocrm/documentation/docs/administration/workflows.md

 ### Sequential

-Supposed to be run by another workflow.
+Is supposed to be run by another Workflow.
 Provides the ability to make a complex logic.

-1. Create a workflow with sequential trigger type.
+1. Create a workflow with the *Sequential* trigger type.
 2. Create another workflow with another trigger type.
-Add action *Trigger another Workflow* and select the workflow from the step 1.
+Add an action *Trigger another Workflow* and select the Workflow from the step 1.

 !!! note